ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## The Reactive Streams specification

-Reactive Streams is a [specification](https://www.reactive-streams.org/) to provide a standard for asynchronous stream processing with non-blocking backpressure for various runtime environments (JVM, .NET, and JavaScript) as well as network protocols.
+Reactive Streams is a [specification](https://www.reactive-streams.org/) to provide a standard for asynchronous stream processing with non-blocking backpressure for various runtime environments (JVM, .NET, and JavaScript) and network protocols.
 The Reactive Streams specification is created by engineers from Kaazing, Lightbend, Netflix, Pivotal, Red Hat, Twitter, and others.

-The specification describes the concept of _reactive stream_ which has the following features:
+The specification describes the concept of _reactive stream_ that has the following features:

-* reactive streams are potentially _unbounded_: they can handle zero, one, many, or an infinite number of events.
+* Reactive Streams are potentially _unbounded_: they can handle zero, one, many, or an infinite number of events.
-* reactive streams are _sequenced_: consumers process events in the same order in which they were emitted by the producer.
+* Reactive Streams are _sequenced_: consumers process events in the same order in which the producer emits them.
-* reactive streams can be _synchronous_ or _asynchronous_: they can use computing resources (CPU cores for one computer) for parallel processing in separate stream components.
+* Reactive Streams can be _synchronous_ or _asynchronous_: they can use computing resources (CPU cores for one computer) for parallel processing in separate stream components.
-* reactive streams are _non-blocking_: they do not waste computing resources if the rates of the producer and the consumer are different
+* Reactive Streams are _non-blocking_: they do not waste computing resources if the producer and consumer rates are different.
-* reactive streams use _mandatory backpressure_: consumers can request events from the producer according to their consumption rate.
+* Reactive Streams use _mandatory backpressure_: consumers can request events from the producer according to their consumption rate.
-* reactive streams use _bounded buffers_: they can be implemented without unbounded buffers which can lead to out-of-memory errors
+* Reactive Streams use _bounded buffers_: they can be implemented without unbounded buffers that can lead to out-of-memory errors.

-The Reactive Streams [specification for the JVM](https://github.com/reactive-streams/reactive-streams-jvm) (the latest version 1.0.4 was released on May 26th, 2022) contains the [textual specification](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.4/README.md#specification) and the Java [API](https://www.reactive-streams.org/reactive-streams-1.0.4-javadoc) which contains four interfaces that must be implemented according to this specification.
-There is also the [Technology Compatibility Kit](https://github.com/reactive-streams/reactive-streams-jvm/tree/master/tck) (TCK), a standard test suite for conformance testing of implementations.
+The Reactive Streams [specification for the JVM](https://github.com/reactive-streams/reactive-streams-jvm) (the latest version 1.0.4 was released on May 26th, 2022) contains the textual specification and the Java API which contains four interfaces that must be implemented according to this specification.
+There is also the Technology Compatibility Kit (TCK), a standard test suite for conformance testing of implementations.

 The Reactive Streams specification was created after several mature but incompatible implementations of Reactive Streams already existed.
 Therefore, the specification is currently limited and contains only low-level APIs.
 Application developers should use this specification to provide _interoperability_ between existing implementations.
-To have high-level functional APIs (transform, filter, combine, etc.) application developers should use implementations of this specification (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, etc.) by their native APIs.
+To have high-level functional APIs (transform, filter, combine, etc.), application developers should use implementations of this specification (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, etc.) by their native APIs.

 ## The Reactive Streams API